 Swacch Devalaya is time well invested and Nate is confident that solution to the problem is in promoting awareness through social media and people volunteering to maintain cleanliness at rack area.
 People may come forward to manage remotely by using CCTV and walkie-talkie.
 Nate says the problem is not insurmountable, “together we can lift the mountain of apathy”.
 His vision is civic sense & cleanliness becoming a way of life among Indians all over the world, not just in India.
 Priority is a function of time & money, neither one is a factor and hence the only hurdle is the apathy of people.

 Nate is seeing light at the end of the tunnel.
-His article on Swacch Devalaya was recently published in the Mandir vani published by Vishwa Hindu Parishad America (VHPA) on the occasion of the 14th annual Hindu Mandir Executive conference (HMEC 2019).
-VHPA is planning to endorse and recommend to all temples in USA to maintain Swacch Devalaya.
-VHP based in India is an international organization and Nate believes slowly but steadily the message of Swacch Devalaya will become a way of life.
+Swacch Devalaya article was recently published in the Mandir vani published by Vishwa Hindu Parishad America (VHPA) on the occasion of the 14th annual Hindu Mandir Executive conference (HMEC 2019).
+The article is published in VHPA website and VHPA has validated and endorsed swacch to be implemented at all temples in USA.
+The President of VHPA believes Swacch work is worthy of emulation and has requested his team to recommend to all temples in USA to maintain Swacch Devalaya.
+VHP based in India is an international organization founded in 1964 by RSS and co-founded by Swami Chinmayananda and supported by many spiritual leaders and also social reformers.
+VHP America has completed 50 years as of 2020.
+Nate believes slowly but steadily the message of Swacch Devalaya will become a way of life.